Knautia arvensis,Scabiosa arvensis, Trichera arvensis, SE: Åkervädd,

 English name: Field Scabious

-Family: Dipsacaceae, Åkerväddar, Teasel family
+Plant Family: Dipsacaceae, Åkerväddar, Teasel family

 Sweden Flowers, Bloemen in Zweden - Vilda blommor i Sverige